massdriver-cloud/webinar-postgresql-logical-replication/README.md

 At this point the snapshot is loaded on PG 15, but replication has not started.

-**Add and edit some records in the Spree admin dashboard to simulate users and see replication happen.**
+**Add and edit some records in the Spree admin dashboard to simulate users and we'll see replication in a moment.** In the meantime, you can see the record lag by running `SELECT COUNT(*) from spree_products;` in both databases as you add records in the UI.

-On the PG 15 instance enable the subscription
+On the PG 15 instance enable the subscription:

 ```sql
 ALTER SUBSCRIPTION sub_pg1215_migration ENABLE;